 Credit risk refers to the risk that the counterparty to a financial instrument would fail to discharge its obligation under the terms of the financial instrument and cause a financial loss to the Group.
-The Group's credit risk is primarily attributable to its trade and bills receivables, loan receivables, other receivables and cash and cash equivalents.
+The Group's credit risk is primarily attributable to its trade and bills receivables, other receivables, pledged bank deposits and cash and cash equivalents.
 The carrying amounts of these balances represent the Group's maximum exposure to credit risk in relation to financial assets.

-In respect of restricted cash at banks and cash and cash equivalents, the credit risk is considered to be low as the counterparties are reputable banks.
+In respect of pledged at banks deposits and cash and cash equivalents, the credit risk is considered to be low as the counterparties are reputable banks.
 The existing counterparties do not have defaults in the past.
-Therefore, expected credit loss rates of cash and cash equivalents are assessed to be close to zero and no provision was made as of 31 December 2023 and 31 December 2022.
+Therefore, expected credit loss rates of cash and cash equivalents are assessed to be close to zero and no provision was made as of 31 December 2024 and 31 December 2023.

-44. FINANCIAL RISK MANAGEMENT (Continued)
+44 FINANCIAL RISK MANAGEMENT (Continued)